kornysietsma/polyglot-code-offline-layout/README.md

 For more detailed instructions on running this tool see <https://polyglot.korny.info/tools/layout/howto>

-You can run this script using node.js, or via Docker
+You can run this script using node.js, or via Docker - or binary builds are coming

 ## Running this script using node.js